 Amphitheater School District Career and Technical Education department does not discriminate in enrollment or access to any of the programs available, such as business, arts & design, computers & media, health science, hospitality education & human services, industrial technologies, public service, and science & engineering.
-The lack of English language skills shall not be a barrier to admission or participation in the district's activities and programs.
+The lack of English language skills shall not be a barrier to admission or participation in the District's activities and programs.

-Inquiries concerning Title VI, Title VII, Title IX of the Civil Rights Act of 1964, may be referred to Anna Maiden, the District's Equal Opportunity & Compliance Director, 701 West Wetmore Road, Tucson, Arizona 85705, (520) 696-5164, amaiden@amphi.com.
+Inquiries concerning Title VI, Title IX of the Civil Rights Act of 1964, may be referred to the District's Equity and Safety Compliance Officer and Title IX Coordinator, 701 W. Wetmore Road, Tucson, Arizona 85705, (520) 696-5164, TitlelXCoordinator@amphi.com.

-Inquiries concerning Section 504 of the Rehabilitation Act of 1973, the Individuals with Disabilities Education Act (IDEA) and the Americans With Disabilities Act (ADA) may be referred to Kristin McGraw, Executive Director of Student Services, 701 West Wetmore Road, Tucson, Arizona 85705, (520) 696-5230, kmcgraw@amphi.com or to the Arizona Department of Education, Exceptional Student Services, 1535 West Jefferson Street, Phoenix, Arizona 85007, or the Regional Manager of the Office of Civil Rights, U.S. Department of Health and Human Services, 90 7th Street, Suite 4-100, San Francisco, CA 94103.
+Inquiries concerning Section 504 of the Rehabilitation Act of 1973, the Individuals with Disabilities Education Act (IDEA) and the Americans With Disabilities Act (ADA) may be referred to Kristin McGraw, Executive Director of Student Services, 701 W. Wetmore Road, Tucson, Arizona 85705, (520) 696-5230, kmcgraw@amphi.com or to the Arizona Department of Education, Exceptional Student Services, 1535 West Jefferson Street, Phoenix, Arizona 85007, or the Regional Manager of the Office of Civil Rights, U.S. Department of Health and Human Services, 90 7th Street, Suite 4-100, San Francisco, CA 94103.

-TABLE OF CONTENTS Code of Conduct
+TABLE OF CONTENTSCode of Conduct